 Latest guidelines from National Institute for Health and Care Excellence

-“It was a relief therefore to see the latest recommendations regarding exercise and arthritis published this week by the National Institute for Health and Care Excellence (NICE).
+“It was a relief therefore to see last year's recommendations regarding exercise and arthritis published this week by the National Institute for Health and Care Excellence (NICE).

 “In the guidelines, NICE says that regular exercise can help people stay supple, healthy and slim.
 It can reduce the need for strong painkillers and avoid unnecessary interventions.